bbawj/Stock-Profit-Tracker/README.md

 <img src='images/img1.png' width ="600">

-### How to use (installer)
+### How to use
-1. Run the installer under releases
-2. Replace API_KEY in .env_sample to your own api key for Yahoo Finance.
+1. Replace API_KEY in .env_sample to your own api key for Yahoo Finance.
-3. Rename .env_sample to .env
+2. Rename .env_sample to .env
-4. Run app.exe
+3. Run app.py